Kwirtz/novelpy/docs/source/usage.rst

 Tutorial
 ----------------

-This tutorial is build upon the sample made available above in the json format.
-The extension to MongoDB is straightforward and requires you to add the "client_name" and "db_name" arguments in each function.
-Make sure you run the code in the "project" folder (demo.py in :ref:`Usage:format`)
+This tutorial is built upon the sample available above in JSON format.
+The extension to MongoDB is straightforward and requires adding the "client_name" and "db_name" arguments in each function.
+Make sure to run the code in the "project" folder (demo.py in :ref:`Usage:format`)

-Here's a short implementation to run Foster et al. [2015] :cite:p:`foster2015tradition` novelty indicator.
-Currently all available indicators are based on the idea that new knowledge is created by combining already existing pieces of knowledge.
-Because of this you will require co-occurrence matrices.
-The element ij of the co-occurence matrix is the number of times the combination of item i and j appeared for a given year.
+Here is a straightforward implementation to run Foster et al. [2015] :cite:p:`foster2015tradition` novelty indicator.
+Currently, all available indicators are based on the idea that new knowledge is created by combining already existing pieces of knowledge.
+Because of this, one will require co-occurrence matrices.
+The element ij of the co-occurrence matrix is the number of times the combination of item i and j appeared for a given year.
 We made it so the co-occurrence matrices are saved in the pickle format in order to save time when running different indicators :

 .. code-block:: python